Geocaching: The Real-World Treasure Hunt - Nature & Outdoors quest for Beginner level adventurers

 6

-After finding 5-10 caches, attempt different terrain or difficulty ratings.
-Try a night cache that requires UV light, a tree climb, or a puzzle cache that needs decoding.
-Join local geocaching groups on social media to learn about new hides and organized hunts.
+After finding 5-10 caches, try different terrain or difficulty ratings—a night cache requiring UV light, a tree climb, or a puzzle cache needing decoding.
+Join local geocaching groups on social media to learn about new hides.
+Once you've found 20+, consider hiding your own cache in a location you love and want to share with other hunters.

 Gear Up for Your Quest